lbriais/stacked_config/README.md

 ### Adding extra layers

 Imagine you want to add a specific layer in your config, coming from let's say a web-service or a database, you may create your own layers for this purpose.
-Have a look at [super_stack gem][SS] for further info about how to create layers.
+Have a look at [super_stack Gem][SS] for further info about how to create layers.

 But basically just create your new layer, gives it a priority and add it to the orchestrator.